akhikolla/akhikolla.github.io/_posts/2020-08-30-Rcpp-Packages-Limited-FuzzTesting.md

 ### RcppDeepState checks on Rcpp Packages

 RcppDeepState detected bugs in few Rcpp packages which CRAN failed to detect.
-The [RcppDeepState list](https://github.com/akhikolla/RcppDeepState/blob/master/R/logidentify.R) gives the list of packages that RcppDeepState detects the errors using Limited fuzz testing.
+The [RcppDeepState list](https://akhikolla.github.io./packages-folders/index.html) gives the list of packages that RcppDeepState detected the errors in using Limited fuzz testing.

 Found errors in following packages(so far) using RcppDeepState